Homological sections of Lie algebroids: Abstract

 \section{Abstract}

-We examine Lie (super)algebroids equipped with a \emph{homological section}, i.e., an odd section that `squares to zero', we refer to such Lie algebroids as \emph{Q-Lie algebroids}.
+We examine Lie (super)algebroids equipped with a \emph{homological section}, i.e., an odd section that `self-commutes', we refer to such Lie algebroids as \emph{inner Q-algebroids}: these provide natural examples of suitably ``superised'' Q-algebroids in the sense of Mehta.
 Such Lie algebroids are a natural generalisation of Q-manifolds and Lie superalgebras equipped with a homological element.
-Amongst other results, we show that, via the derived bracket formalism, the space of sections of a Q-Lie algebroid comes equipped with an odd Loday--Leibniz bracket.
+Amongst other results, we show that, via the derived bracket formalism, the space of sections of an inner Q-algebroid comes equipped with an odd Loday--Leibniz bracket.

 {\bf Keywords:} Q-manifolds;~ Lie algebroids;~derived brackets;~Loday--Leibniz algebras

 {\bf MSC 2010:} 53D17;~58A50;~16E45;~17A32;~17B70.